camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 #### Policy for external-dns

 The following instructions are based on the [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md) guide concerning the AWS setup and only covers the required IAM setup.
-The Helm chart will be installed in the [follow-up guide](#). <!-- TODO: replace link -->
+The Helm chart will be installed in the [follow-up guide](./eks-helm.md).

 The IAM policy document below allows external-dns to update Route53 resource record sets and hosted zones.
 You need to create this policy in AWS IAM first.
 In our example, we will call the policy `AllowExternalDNSUpdates`.